sangria-graphql/sangria-graphql.github.io/learn.md

 * `QueryReducer.measureComplexity` - measures a complexity of the query
 * `QueryReducer.rejectComplexQueries` - rejects queries with complexity above provided threshold
 * `QueryReducer.collectTags` - collects `FieldTag`s based on a partial function
+* `QueryReducer.measureDepth` - measures max query depth
+* `QueryReducer.rejectMaxDepth` - rejects queries that are deeper than provided threshold
+* `QueryReducer.hasIntrospection` - verifies whether query contains an introspection fields
+* `QueryReducer.rejectIntrospection` - rejects queries that contain an introspection fields.
+This may be useful for production environments where introspection can potentially be abused.

 Here is a small example of `QueryReducer.collectTags`: